 If the guitar isn’t your thing, then perhaps the ukulele is a batter option.
 This is generally considered to be one of the easiest musical instruments to learn, as well as being an inexpensive and portal option.

 The ukulele only has four strings, compared to the guitar’s six, which are made from a soft nylon-like material.
+It’s also considerably smaller, with a much more lighthearted sound.
 Don’t let the four strings put you off though, you can still play the same songs that you would on the guitar.
 There is also no need to a pick with a ukulele.